A.V. Fomin Botanical Garden

 The A.V.
-Fomin Botanical Garden (sometimes translitterated as O.V.
+Fomin Botanical Garden (sometimes transliterated as O.V.
 Fomin Botanical Garden) is one of the oldest botanical gardens in Ukraine, located in Kyiv, the capital of Ukraine.
-In 1839 the Saint Vladimir Imperial University of Kiev opened its own botanical garden.
-The botanical garden is 22.5 hectares (0.225 km2), with 8,000 plant species, including 143 recorded in the Ukraine's Red Book of Rare Species.
+In 1839 the Saint Vladimir Imperial University of Kyiv opened its own botanical garden.
+The botanical garden is 22.5 hectares (0.225 km2), with 8,000 plant species, including 143 recorded in the Red Data Book of Ukraine.
 The Garden is famous for its exotic plants: it has the biggest collection of succulents among the countries of the former Soviet Union.
 The greenhouse, which was built for the largest and the oldest palm trees in Northern Eurasia, is among the highest in the world.
 In 1935, the garden was named after the academician and botanist Aleksandr Vasiljevich Fomin, who directed the garden for years.
-The vestibule of the Kyiv Metro station Universytet, is located on the northern edge of the garden, which was opened in 1960.(Google Maps link).
+The vestibule of the Kyiv Metro station Universytet, is located on the northern edge of the garden, which was opened in 1960.